larnu-bootcamp/devs_portal_backend/README.md

 { "thunder-client.saveToWorkspace": true }
 ```

-Then you can visualise the folder thunder-tests to test the endpoints
+Then you can visualise the folder thunder-tests to test the endpoints and save any change or test.

 ## Contributing